visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

-Although all images get copied into a common directory during generation, Sphinx takes care of remapping names so there is no need to worry about collisions in image file names.
+Although all images get copied into a common directory during generation, Sphinx takes care of remapping names so there is no need to worry about collisions in image file names potentially used in different subdirectories within the source tree.

 An ordinary image...